openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   The page where learners access the primary instructional materials for your course.
 Sections, subsections, units, and components are all accessed from the **Course** page.
 This page was formerly called the **Courseware** page.

+.. _Run:

+**course run**

+  A version of the course that runs at a particular time.
+Information about a course run includes start and end dates, as well as staff and the languages the course is available in.
+You can create a course run when you create a course.

+  .. only:: Partners

+    For more information, see :ref:`Planning Course Run Information`.

 **Course Track**